Alexhuszagh/lattice/README.md

 lattice
 =======

-A light-weight, dependency-free, cross-platform library for client-side network requests.
+Lattice is a modern, light-weight, client-side, cross-platform library for network requests.

 **Table of Contents**